ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 * Converting existing tables to spreadsheet instances and vice versa.
 * Single and multi-column sorting.
 * Basic data styling like bold, italics, underline and so on.
-* Defining data types and formatting with support for validation invalid data.
+* Selecting cell types and formatting with data validation support.
-* Inserting formulas.
+* Formulas support.
 * Applying various conditional formatting rules to single/multiple cells, entire columns or spreadsheets.

 ## Inserting spreadsheet widget